-- 3.1 In those areas where vehicular access and road space might be better managed (as defined by the Island Route Network), the St. Helier Street Life Programme has been developed to prioritise this work (using data on pedestriar injury accident rates and volumes of pedestrian and vehicular flows). - 3.2 The work of the Street Life Programme has, to date, focussed on specific streets within the town and implementation has taken place on a phased basis.
+- 3.1 In those areas where vehicular access and road space might be better managed (as defined by the Island Route Network), the St. Helier Street Life Programme has been developed to prioritise this work (using data on pedestrian injury accident rates and volumes of pedestrian and vehicular flows). - 3.2 The work of the Street Life Programme has, to date, focussed on specific streets within the town and implementation has taken place on a phased basis.
 The general traffic management and road space proposals within each distinct phase of the Programme have been published as part of extensive consultation exercises. - 3.3 By combining the detailed and specific proposals of the Street Life Programme with the 'higher' level strategic policy of the Island Route Network for the town a series of plans has been developed to accompany this report.

 These plans attempt to provide the 'big picture' as to where traffic management change and change to the amount of road space available to cars and pedestrians is envisaged over the short to medium term.

-- The Town Traffic Plan (drawing No. 302) provides the strategic framework for traffic management within the town. - The St. Helier Town Centre (East) and St. Helier Town Centre (West) Traffic Plans (drawing Nos.
-402 and 5-02 respectively) are indicative of the potential specific traffic management and road space changes envisaged in defined areas of the town centre.
+- The Town Traffic Plan (drawing no. 3-02) provides the strategic framework for traffic management within the town. - The St. Helier Town Centre (East) and St. Helier Town Centre (West) Traffic Plans (drawing nos.
+4-02 and 5-02 respectively) are indicative of the potential specific traffic management and road space changes envisaged in defined areas of the town centre. - Other minor highway works within the Ring Road, sponsored by the Public Services Committee, which are complementary to the Urban Renewal Sub-Committee's St. Helier Street Life Programme, are shown on drawing number 6-02.